 Many people miss mortgage payments as a result of extenuating circumstances.
 If you are a victim of such circumstances, but now have the money to make up the difference, pay it immediately.
 You can stop foreclosure on your Philadelphia home at any point up to the actual sale by paying off the balance.
 In Pennsylvania, you typically have 30 days after the foreclosure notice is filed to pay it off or set up a payment plan with your lender.

 You could possibly avoid foreclosure by selling your property to pay off the balance of the mortgage.
 However, you’ll need to work quickly to find a buyer, and you’ll need to sell the home for enough to cover the costs of your mortgage.
 This option might not work for all areas of Philadelphia.

 A short sale is an option when you owe more than your home is worth.
 Your lender must be willing to work with you on a short sale.
 You’ll turn over the money from the sale to your lender, who in turn forgives your debt.
 Lenders are typically willing to take less money for the property because short sales usually cost less overall than the foreclosure process.

 As you can see, there are a number of options that are available to you when you are facing foreclosure on your Philadelphia home.
-It is important that you keep in contact with you lender and work with him or her ever step of the way.
+It is important that you keep in contact with your lender and work with him or her every step of the way.
 Foreclosure is not something that should be taken lightly.
 It has been know to ruin lives and create financial despair.
 Don't delay.
-Start putting the working stop foreclosure on your Philadelphia home today.
+Start putting in the work to stop foreclosure on your Philadelphia home today.